18 Unmissable Things to Do in San Francisco (Map + Local Tips)

 Overview:

-Eight sharp turns packed into one steep block make Lombard Street a wild (and scenic) walk.
+Eight sharp turns packed into one steep block make Lombard Street a scenic, twisty wonder.
+Lined with blooming hydrangeas, it’s one of SF’s most charming streets.

 Tips: